Compact Speech Translation Models via Discrete Speech Units Pretraining: Results and Analysis

+In this section, we investigate how tokenization, including BPE, affects the DSU-to-Trl method and the DSU-Adapter method.
+We are particularly interested in their robustness toward the tokenization, especially using BPE on the DSU, since tuning the quantization process and retraining the subsequent models is computationally expensive.

-Table \ref{tab:tokenization} presents the effect of tokenization.
-The 1st column indicates if BPE is applied on the DSU, and the 2nd column "$|\mathcal{V}|$" shows the vocabulary size, and if the model has a joint vocabulary or not in PT.
-For example, "$1$K-$8$K" means that we use a vocabulary of size $1$K for DSU and $8$K for English.
-These results are for all languages, please see Appendix \ref{sec:app:results} for fine grained results.
+In Table \ref{tab:tokenization}, the 1st column "Has BPE on DSU?" indicates if BPE is applied on the DSU.
+If "Yes", multiple DSU could be merged into one subword unit, e.g., '\#1 \#456 \#23 \#999' could be merged into '\#1\#456\#23\#999'.
+The 2nd column "$|\mathcal{V}|$" shows the vocabulary configuration: its size, and if the model has a joint vocabulary.
+For example, "$1$K-$8$K" means that we use a vocabulary of size $1$K for DSU and a second vocabulary of size $8$K for English so that the DSU-to-Trl model would have separate vocabularies for the source (DSU) and target (English) sides.
+All results are in BLEU averaged over all language pairs, i.e., group "All".